Solidarity in Action

 Continue to foreground the work of and amplify the voices of IBPOC (Indigenous, Black, and People of Colour) creative practitioners, thinkers and community members

 Stand up against racial violence, discrimination and racism by calling people in and providing (un)learning resources

 Provide training for board members, docents, volunteers and employees in order to facilitate and navigate these conversations

 Initiate a paid Advisory Council of IBPOC creative practitioners and community members to inform and advise Durham Art Gallery in the process of becoming a Brave Space for Grey/Bruce.

 Though these changes are incremental, we are here for the long haul and are dedicated to the continual process of anti-racism.
 We call upon the Municipality of West Grey and the West Grey Public Library, Grey Highlands Public Library and Grey Roots Museum to do the same.

 As you follow up with us along on our journey, keeping us accountable to these initial contributions, please join the Durham Art Gallery Team in personally donating to funds, charities and organizations that support the Black community, if you are able.

-Financial Support for Black Communities
+Financial Support for Black and Indigenous Communities

 Free Digital Resources